Summary

 Different societies have their own traditions about which food is more appropriate to start feeding a baby with.
 Culturally appropriate foods and preparation methods should be encouraged when these are nutritionally adequate.

-As a baby is gradually weaned from the breast or bottle and new solids are introduced, there may be reduced body stores of iron.
+As a baby is introduced gradually to new solids (while continuing to have breast or formula milk), there may be reduced body stores of iron.
 To maintain nutrient body stores:

-- Give your baby foods that are rich in iron and zinc, such as iron-enriched infant cereals, pureed meats and poultry dishes, cooked plain tofu and legumes/soy beans/lentils.
-Iron-enriched rice-based cereals are frequently recommended as the first food to be introduced, as there is the additional benefit of a lower risk of an allergic reaction.
+- Give your baby foods that are rich in iron and zinc, such as iron-enriched infant cereals, meats and poultry dishes, cooked plain tofu and legumes/soy beans/lentils.

-- Foods can be introduced in any order, provided the texture is suitable for your baby’s stage of development.
+- Foods can be introduced in any order, provided the texture is suitable for your baby’s stage of development (for example, well-cooked eggs and smooth peanut butter).
 Foods range from fruits and vegetables (for vitamin and mineral content) to meat, poultry, fish and whole eggs.

 - Do not add salt, sugar or honey to your baby’s food.
 It is unnecessary.